myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-namd.md

 <properties
- pageTitle="NAMD с пакетом Microsoft HPC на виртуальных машинах Linux | Microsoft Azure" description="Развертывание кластера пакета Microsoft HPC в Azure и запуск моделирования NAMD с использованием charmrun на нескольких вычислительных узлах Linux." services="virtual-machines-linux" documentationCenter="" authors="dlepow"
+ pageTitle="NAMD with Microsoft HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run a NAMD simulation with charmrun on multiple Linux compute nodes" services="virtual-machines-linux" documentationCenter="" authors="dlepow"